sijms/go-ora/README.md

 2020-11-22T07:51:42.9114:
 ```
 ### PREFETCH_ROWS
-Default value is 25 increase this value to higher level will significantly
+* Initial value is 25
+* this initial value is re-calculated inside fetch to accomodate large data
-speed up the query
+* change the initial to higher level will significantly speed up the query and
+stop automatic calculation
 ## RefCursor
 #### note: See examples for using RefCursor with sql package
 to use RefCursor follow these steps: